-- Free Webinars and call-in meetings on ESOPs and equity compensation.
+- Free Webinars on ESOPs and equity compensation.
 We cover just about every conceivable topic.

 - A detailed newsletter every other month with articles on employee ownership companies, legal issues, ownership culture, legislative and regulatory developments, and more.

 - You can call or email me or one of our other very experienced staff (our median staff tenure is about 10 years) with questions and issues.

 - Access to the members-only area of our Web site, which features a searchable archive of case studies and back issues of the newsletter, a discussion forum, our ESOP Lender Directory, and more.

 Reasons Why You Might Think You Don't Need to Join (but Do)"We're just thinking about a plan; we'll join if we set one up."